liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 attributes within its event handler.
 The details on managing this execution are described below in section [5.2.5](chapter-5-request-lifecycle.md#5.2.5).

-Resource requests are an additional phase in the overall portlet render lifecyle.
+Resource requests are an additional phase in the overall portlet render lifecycle.
 Following a render, one or more resource requests are made to either acquire dependent resources to complete the rendition or update parts of the existing rendition.
 As such, resource requests run within the same restored bridge managed request scope as its render request.
 What is unique to resources, however, is they can be a POSTBACK.
 I.e. they can be a Faces view (form) submit